 I used to work in the finance sector in London.
 I always knew I cared about the environment, but that job really showed me that not everyone felt the same way as me.
 Little things like colleagues printing every sheet of paper, or the company’s blasé attitude to recycling became non-negotiables for me.
 So, one day I quit.

 Volunteering with Raleigh International in a remote rural Nepalese village gave me experience in working on climate change issues.
 I saw the scale of plastic waste – but also how quickly people could positively change long-held habits.
-When I returned home I knew I lots of power to make a difference here in the UK.
+When I returned home I knew I had lots of power to make a difference here in the UK.

 I set up a zero-waste shop, Life Before Plastik, which I have been running ever since.